 Various environmental studies have been prepared for the site including Phase 1 and Phase 2 Site Assessments that describe the contaminated nature of the site and recommend a remediation action strategy.
 The site contains significant volumes of contaminated materials including asbestos, heavy metals and hydrocarbons, having previously been occupied for a range of industrial purposes.

-The proponent has lodged a development application (DA/750/2013) seeking approval to remediate the site.
-A separate DA is expected to be lodged for the remediation of the foreshore.
-DA/750/2013 is being assessed by Council in consultation with other authorities, including the Environment Protection Authority (EPA), and is identified as 'designated development' pursuant to Schedule 3 of the Environmental Planning & Assessment Regulation 2000.
+DA/750/2013 was undertaken in consultation with other authorities, including the Environment Protection Authority (EPA), and is 'designated development' pursuant to Schedule 3 of the Environmental Planning & Assessment Regulation 2000.